0xDDoS/0xDDoS.github.io/README.md

 [  66] Mercenary Enrollment
 [  73] It All Starts with Playing Game Seriously
-[ 133] Regressor Instruction Manual | How to Use a Returner
+[ 133] Regressor Instruction Manual | How to Use a Returner [   5] It Turns Out That I Have Been Invincible For A Long Time

 [ 108] The Reincarnation of the Forbidden Archmage
 [ 176] Archane Sniper